Greetings from your Before I Do Team!

 Joining a bridal fair is one of the most effective ways of marketing your business – IF you do it right.
 If you do it wrong, it can possibly be the biggest waste of money.
 And if that happens, you’ll think that joining bridal fairs, in general, is a big waste of your time AND money.
 But if you do it right, it can be the best way to increase your credibility and bring in the money because it brings you face-to-face with your target market.

-Here’s a quick checklist before you join the bridal fair or any bridal fair for that matter.
+Here’s a quick checklist before you join any bridal fair.

 - Begin with the end in mind.